akinoccc/electron-vite-react-starter/README.md

 ## 🚀Feature

-- Develop by react and built by electron-vite.
+- Develop by react and built by vite.
 - Format code style by prettier and eslint.
 - Configured electron-builder and husky and commitlint.